alibaba/AliOS-Things/network/bluetooth/bt_mesh/README.rst

    $ sudo ./meshctl
    $ [meshctl]# discover-unprovisioned on
    $ [meshctl]# provision dddd

-   $ input the output number appeared in the serial terminal of dev board
+   check the output number appeared in the serial terminal of dev board and fill it
+   $ [meshctl]# intput: <number>

+   wait a few seconds...

-   $ obtain the network paramaters from provisioner and finish the provisioning.
+   dev board will obtain the network paramaters from provisioner and finish the provisioning.